5.3 Invasive Lobular Carcinoma (ILC)

 With the implementation of the breast screening program, rates of detection of invasive lobular carcinoma (ILC) have increased by 65% from 1987 to 1999, while rates of ductal carcinoma have increased by 3% (Li et al., 2003).

-Until recently, invasive lobular carcinoma (ILC) has been assumed to be a moderately-differentiated or Grade 2 carcinoma and these cancers have not been graded histologically.
+Until recently, specialists did not histologically grade invasive lobular carcinoma (ILC).
+Indeed, specialists assume ILC to be a moderately-differentiated or Grade 2 carcinoma.

-The 2012 WHO guidelines recommend the use of immunohistochemistry staining for E-cadherin in distinguishing ILC from NST carcinomas; but caution is given as up to 15 % of ILC also express E-cadherin (e.g. the tubular-lobular variant).
+The 2012 WHO guidelines recommend the use of immunohistochemistry staining for E-cadherin in distinguishing ILC from NST carcinomas.
+However, caution is necessary because up to 15 % of ILC also express E-cadherin (e.g. the tubular-lobular variant).

 Mammographic X-ray findings of ILC seen in A. the cranio-caudal